teracow/googliser/README.md

 ---
 ## ![#c5f015](images/lime.png) Notes

-- I wrote this scraper so that users do not need to obtain an API key from Google to download multiple images.
+- I wrote this script so users don't need to obtain an API key from Google to download multiple images.

-- It prefers to use [GNU Wget](https://en.wikipedia.org/wiki/Wget) but will use [cURL](https://github.com/curl/curl) if it can find it.
+- The downloader prefers to use [GNU Wget](https://en.wikipedia.org/wiki/Wget) but can also use [cURL](https://github.com/curl/curl) if it's available.

 - To download 1,000 images, you need to be lucky enough for Google to find 1,000 results for your search term, and for those images to be available for download.
 I sometimes get more failed downloads than successful downloads (depending on what I'm searching for).
 In practice, I've never actually had Google return 1,000 results.
 Best was about 986.